igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
-Bob calls `delegate` and delegate the execution to its malicious contract.
-As a result, Bob withdraws the funds of the contract and destruct it.
+Bob calls `delegate` and delegates the execution to its malicious contract.
+As a result, Bob withdraws the funds of the contract and destructs it.

 ### Recommendation
 Avoid using `delegatecall`.
 Use only trusted destinations.